 The Final Terminus

-In spite of the vast array of inlets available for the assault, this stretch is far from easy to complete.
-It is the longest on the map and has many pitfalls for the offense, in particular an open sniper's ledge that is only normally accessible by RED with a splendid view of the last straightaway and a very well blinded walk-up outpost that is nearly impossible to infiltrate owing to its RED-side exposure.
+Despite a vast array of options available to assault, Gold Rush's last leg can be daunting to complete.
+It is the longest on the map and has many pitfalls for the offense, in particular an open sniper's ledge that is only normally accessible by RED with a splendid view of the last straightaway and a well blinded walk-up outpost that is nearly impossible to infiltrate owing to its RED-side exposure.

 The first part has none of these issues and is rarely where the cart will be resting when the timer hits zero.
 BLU must take advantage of the space given them in the first part of this section to build up strike forces (walking from BLU's spawn to the action can take nearly 20 seconds at this point).